juha1031/juha1031/README.md

 - 👋 Hi, I’m @juha1031
 - 👀 I’m interested in sleeping
 - 🌱 I’m currently learning c-language
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on studying programing
 - 📫 How to reach me loveucitron@gmail.com

 <!---